8x8Cloud/docker-elastic/elasticsearch/README.md

 Note that the ElasticSearch image must be run first as Kibana uses a link.
 When done, you can get to HQ via `localhost:9200/_plugin/hq`, and Mavel via `http://localhost:5601/app/marvel`.

+*Note: links are used for simplicity.
+You can also run this using a Docker network.*

 #### Clustered
 To run ElasticSearch in a clustered environment, you should use the Docker Compose file in the root of this git repository.
 Out of the box it will build you a three node cluster: